 Family Money Helps, But Is Not Critical

-As of 2020, Statista reported that only 207 out of 2,792 billionaires considered themselves to have inherited their wealth.
+Statista reports that only about 10% of all billionaires considered themselves to have inherited their wealth.
 More than 72% of them believed they were entirely “self-made” billionaires.
 Others credited a combination of inheritance and hard work.

-About one-quarter inherited family money and went on to create fortunes.
+About one-quarter are partially self-made.
+They inherited family money and went on to create fortunes.
 Among them are Carlos Slim Helu, also known as “the Warren Buffett of Mexico” (number 16), the Koch family, Mars family members, and Abigail Johnson of Fidelity Investments (number 85).

 Marriage for Billionaires Is a Mixed Bag

 Marriage doesn’t seem to predict wealth, nor does wealth guarantee a happy marriage.
-As of May 2021, 46 of the 50 wealthiest Americans on the Forbes billionaire list had been married at some point.
-33 out of those 50 were currently married, including those who had previously been divorced or widowed.
+As of 2023, about 45 of the 50 wealthiest Americans on the Forbes billionaire list had been married at some point.
+About 30 out of those 50 were currently married, including those who had previously been divorced or widowed.

 Several of the richest people on the planet have had multiple marriages, such as Oracle’s Larry Ellison with four past wives and Revlon’s Ronald Perelman with five marriages.